bahrus/carbon-copy/README.md

 This deviation allows the code base for the c-c element to be smaller and faster (maybe).

-You can have multiple events map to the same method by using a pipe deliminted list in the value of the attribute, e.g. "blur|click"
+You can have multiple events map to the same method by using a pipe delimited list in the value of the attribute, e.g. "blur|click"

 ### Preprocessing